 Markets shaped: we work with partners, including donors, procurers and ministries of health, to track changes in health markets where our investments are supporting access to products.
 We monitor for changes to policy, procurement practices and supplier movement, all of which affect markets and contribute to the long-term sustainability of our investments.
 To quantify change against a baseline, we use publicly available indicators as proxies for market-wide change.

 Globally, an estimated 350 million people are living with Hepatitis B or Hepatitis C. If untreated, viral hepatitis leads to chronic infection.
 Approximately 30% of people living with untreated chronic viral hepatitis will develop complications such as cirrhosis or liver cancer.
 Effective vaccines and treatments exist for both illnesses but access is limited in LMICs.
-The WHO estimates that more than 400,000 people die each year from Hepatitis C, while Hepatitis B is responsible for close to 900,000 deaths per year – approximately two people every minute.
-In Africa, more than 90% of people living with viral hepatitis are undiagnosed fewer than 5% are on treatment.
+The WHO estimates that in 2019, more than 290,000 people died from Hepatitis C, and 820,000 from Hepatitis B. In Africa, more than 90% of people living with viral hepatitis are undiagnosed fewer than 5% are on treatment.

 HPV is the leading cause of cervical cancer, the second most common cancer among women in LMICs.
-In 2020, there were 600,000 new cases of cervical cancer globally, 84% of which were in LMICs and of the 340,000 women who lost their lives to cervical cancer, 80% were from LMICs.
+In 2020, there were 604,000 new cases globally, and 342,000 women lost their lives to cervical cancer.
+About 90% of cases and deaths are in LMICs.
 Women in LMICs usually seek medical attention for cervical cancer when it is at an advanced stage due to lack of regular screening.
 This, along with fewer treatment options and high costs in countries where treatment is available, leads to higher mortality.